core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 The initial Constrained Application Protocol (CoAP) suite of specifications ({{RFC7252}}, {{RFC7641}}, and {{RFC7959}}) was designed with the assumption that security could be provided on a separate layer, in particular by using DTLS ({{RFC6347}}).
 However, for some use cases, additional functionality or extra processing is needed to support secure CoAP operations.
 This document specifies security enhancements to the Constrained Application Protocol (CoAP).

+[ Note to RFC editor: If C321 gets published before C280, then the {{RFC6347}} references can be upgraded to draft-ietf-tls-dtls13-43 without the need for further changes;
+the reference is to 6347 here because that was the stable DTLS reference when the document was last touched by the authors. ]

 This document specifies two CoAP options, the Echo option and the Request-Tag option: The Echo option enables a CoAP server to verify the freshness of a request, synchronize state, or force a client to demonstrate reachability at its claimed network address.
 The Request-Tag option allows the CoAP server to match message fragments belonging to the same request, fragmented using the CoAP block-wise Transfer mechanism, which mitigates attacks and enables concurrent block-wise operations.
 These options in themselves do not replace the need for a security protocol; they specify the format and processing of data which, when integrity protected using e.g. DTLS ({{RFC6347}}), TLS ({{RFC8446}}), or OSCORE ({{RFC8613}}), provide the additional security features.

 This document updates {{RFC7252}} with a recommendation that servers use the Echo option to mitigate amplification attacks.